 "Guidance" often refers to a middle layer that bridges higher level plans from a planning algorithm with the small motions the controller is capable of achieving.
-If you wrote a controller capable of following a line or heading, and a controller capable of rotations, then the guidance law should take the plan of waypoints, rotations, distances, etc. and break this plan down sequential steps that can be achieved by your controllers.
+If you wrote a controller capable of moving in a straight line or heading, and a controller capable of rotations, then the guidance law should take the plan of waypoints and break this plan down into sequential steps that can be achieved by your controllers.